Latency Minimization for Hybrid-Frequency UHD Upload in Double-IRS-Aided HSR Networks: Simulations and Results

-As shown in Fig. 7, we investigate the $\zeta$ against the number of passive elements of IRS2.
-From the figure, with the increase of the number of passive elements, the leakage $\zeta$ with optimized phase shifts does not change significantly and never drops to 0 though the constraint (\ref{P6_E4c}) is introduced.
-The main reason is that the passive beamforming with finely designed of IRS2 can shield the LoS path to the users, but some of other NLoS paths will still leak.
-Also, we relaxed the rank one constraint when optimizing the phase shifts in Algorithm 2, which means the constraint (\ref{P6_E4c}) has been broken when eigenvalue decomposition and Gaussian randomization are applied.
-The total leakages are reduced by approximately $97.5\%$ compared to the pre-optimization period.
+As shown in Fig. 7, we investigate $\zeta$ against the number of passive elements of IRS2.
+From the figure, with the increase of the number of passive elements, the interference power $\zeta$ with optimized phase shifts does not change significantly and never drops to exactly 0, though the constraint (\ref{P6_E4c}) is introduced.
+The main reason is that the passive beamforming with finely designed of IRS2 can shield the LoS path to the users, but some of other NLoS paths will still cause slight interference leakage.
+Also, we relaxed the rank one constraint when optimizing the phase shifts in Algorithm 2, which means the strict zero-forcing constraint (\ref{P6_E4c}) has been slightly compromised when eigenvalue decomposition and Gaussian randomization are applied.
+Nevertheless, the total residual interference is reduced by approximately 97.5\% compared to the pre-optimization period.
 With the deployment of the IRS2, the total leakages to all users can be reduced to an extremely low level.
 Although the improvement is slight, the system exhibits a decrease in leakage as the number of passive elements increases.
 This is because with more elements, the narrower passive beams are generated and the leakage to NLoS paths decreases.
 It is worth noting that a sufficient number of passive elements need to be deployed to ensure that the passive beam can be finely designed, otherwise problem $\mathcal{P}\text{6-}E4$ will lead to no solution due to constraint (\ref{P6_E4c}).
-In conclusion, the IoT communication system aided by IRSs allows for covert communication thus ensuring the security of train communication from the perspective of physical layer.
+In conclusion, the proposed multimedia sensing network aided by IRSs achieves excellent spatial interference isolation within the carriage from the perspective of the physical layer.